davidtchiu/davidtchiu.github.io/teaching/cs261/hwk2.ttt/index.md

     > O  .
 O
     ```

     You can pit competing strategies against each other by creating instances of two different player classes and having them alternate turns on a board.
 (It would look like the interactions above, but with a CornerPlayer and a RandomPlayer, for example.)
-It's a bit of a pain to organize this all manually, but we'll write something for the next assignment that automates the process.

-5. Custom player: None of the three player classes you created are very smart — there's lots of room for improvement.
-Write your own class that does a better job of guessing than the other players.
+5. Custom Player: None of the three player classes you created are very intelligent though — there's room for improvement.
+Write your own class that does a better job of playing than the other player classes.
 Name your new player `F_L_Player`, where `F` and `L` refer to *your* first and last initials.
 For instance, I'd name my class `D_C_Player`.
-All your code must be contained within this class (i.e., do not introduce more classes and expect me to know to pull those into my editor).
+All your code must be contained within this class (i.e., do not introduce more classes and expect me to know to pull those into my editor.
+If you need to create more classes, then make them into private inner classes.
 I'll run a tournament consisting of all of your custom players, and reward the winner(s) with to-be-determined prizes!

 6. Finally, create a new `Tournament` class.
-In it, define a `public static Player playGame(Player p1, Player p2)` method that inputs two players and plays a single round of Tic-Tac-Toe between them.
+In it define a `public static Player playGame(Player p1, Player p2)` method that inputs two players and plays a single round of Tic-Tac-Toe between them.
 You should treat the first argument to `playGame()` as the player using `X` and the second as `O`.
 (You'll want to use the `setSymbol()` method to ensure that the players are using the proper symbols.)

     - In this method, first create a new `Board` object.
 When either player calls their `makeMove(...)`, make sure you pass this Board object as its argument, so that they're playing on the same board!